-Consumers should be aware that placing an international long distance call from your wireline telephone here in the United States to a wireless phone in another country may result in a “surcharge” on your bill in addition to your usual charges.
+Placing a long distance call from your wireline telephone in the U.S. to a wireless phone in another country may result in a surcharge on your bill in addition to your usual charges.

-This can happen because many foreign countries use a “calling party pays” framework.
-Under a “calling party pays” framework, wireless phone subscribers pay only for the outgoing calls they place to others.
-The “calling party” must pay for calls placed to wireless phones.
-As a result, when wireline U.S. customers call foreign wireless customers, foreign carriers may pass through to the U.S. carrier the additional cost of connecting the wireless call.
-The U.S. carrier may then pass this cost through to the U.S. customer as a surcharge on his or her bill.
+Many foreign countries use a "calling party pays" framework under which wireless phone subscribers pay only for the outgoing calls they place to others.
+The calling party must pay for calls placed to wireless phones.
+Consequently, when you call international wireless customers using your landline phone, foreign service providers may pass through to your U.S. service provider the additional cost of connecting the call, which shows up as a surcharge on your bill.

-- Check with your long distance carrier for more specific information about international wireless surcharges and for international rates.
+- Check with your long distance service provider for more specific information about international wireless surcharges and for international rates.

-- Check your carrier’s website, which may list surcharges for calls to particular countries.
+- Check your service provider’s website, which may list surcharges for calls to particular countries.

 - Some countries use unique telephone numbers for wireless telephones.
-Your carrier may be able to provide those numbers (including on its website) so that you will know in advance whether you are about to incur a surcharge in calling a foreign number.
+Check with your service provider for a listing of those numbers so you will know in advance whether calling a certain foreign number may result in a surcharge.